Ned Flanders: Development

 Ned Flanders' religion was not mentioned in his first few appearances and in the first few seasons he was only mildly religious and his primary role was to be so "cloyingly perfect as to annoy and shame the Simpsons", whereas Homer Simpson has always hated Ned Flanders and always tries to undermine him.
 There has been a consistent effort among the show's writers to make him not just a "goody good and an unsympathetic person".
 In the later seasons, Flanders has become more of a caricature of the Christian right, and his role as a "perfect neighbor" has been lessened.
-For example, in some recent episodes Flanders has appeared to show rather prejudiced attitudes towards women, non-whites, homosexuals and people of religions other than Christianity.
+For example, in some recent episodes Flanders has appeared to show rather prejudiced attitudes towards women, non-whites, homosexuals and people of religions other than Christianity, including allusions towards antisemitism in the season 13 episodes 'Scuse Me While I Miss the Sky and A Star Is Born Again.
 Though he only ever showed homophobic signs in non-canon episodes, notably "Frinkenstein" where he says "I'm running to find a cure for homosexuality".

-Ned's store the Leftorium first appeared in "When Flanders Failed".
-It was suggested by George Meyer, who had had a friend who had owned a left-handed specialty store which failed.
+Ned's store, the Leftorium, first appeared in "When Flanders Failed".
+It was suggested by George Meyer, who had had a friend who had owned a left-handed specialty store that failed.

 There have been at least two occasions where Ned was not voiced by Harry Shearer.
-In "Bart of Darkness", Flanders's high pitched scream was performed by Tress MacNeille and in "Homer to the Max", Flanders comments about cartoons being easily able to change voice actors and on that occasion he was voiced by Karl Wiedergott.
+In "Bart of Darkness", Flanders's high-pitched scream was performed by Tress MacNeille and in "Homer to the Max", Flanders comments about cartoons being easily able to change voice actors and on that occasion he was voiced by Karl Wiedergott.